bduffany/godemon/README.md

 - Mirroring a directory to another location, using a tool like `rsync`
 - Lots of other things!

-It is like [nodemon](https://github.com/remy/nodemon), but with a few key
-differences:

-- Written in Go
-- General purpose: works with any command, and gives no special treatment to nodejs
-- Portable: ships as a single binary with no external dependencies
+It is inspired by [nodemon](https://github.com/remy/nodemon) which is a similar tool written in JavaScript.

+## Status

-Tested on Mac and Linux.
+godemon has been tested on Mac and Linux.
 It has not yet been tested on Windows.

+The command line interface and config file format are not yet stable.

 ## Installation